WRONG VILLAGE.

 Homes Proposed

-Doubling or tripling the current size of Wing, with no funding available for infrastructure.
+More than doubling the current size of Wing, with no funding available for infrastructure.

 Hectares at Risk